 After Terry Kath’s death, Donnie Dacus assumed lead guitar duties, and performed admirably.
 He can be seen in action on I’ve Been Searching For So Long, a memorable Cetera showpiece.
 The song was written by trombonist James Pankow.

-Led Zeppelin, with four scintillating live performances.
+Led Zeppelin, with eight scintillating live performances.
 Page, Plant, Bonham and Jones are all in top form.
-JPJ even has his moments, esp.
-No Quarter.
+JPJ has some fine moments, esp.
+No Quarter and Trampled..
 Plant, as always, is as powerful, beguiling, and inventive a lead vocalist as any that exists on this planet, and both Page and Bonham demonstrate why they are legends.

 Jimi Hendrix, whether performing the somber, doleful Hey Joe, the furiously kinetic Johnny B. Goode, or the iconic, brain-imploding National anthem, was a virtuoso on his instrument unlike any other.

 The twin titans, Robert Fripp and Adrian Belew, share amusements and dovetail perfectly in these performances.

 Then, Terry Kath of Chicago.
 Hendrix had high praise for this great man.

 Well.
 Hendrix himself.

 The mighty and eternal Allan Holdsworth.

 And, of course, the great Pat Martino.

 Indeleble performances from giants of the art.